 What Is a Completion Statement?

-A completion statement is the final financial breakdown prepared by your solicitor or conveyancer when buying or selling a property.
-It shows all the money in and out of the transaction, including deposits, fees, taxes, and the balance you need to pay or will receive on completion day.
+A completion statement is a final financial summary prepared by your solicitor that shows exactly how much money is going in and out of your property transaction.
+It confirms what you need to pay or what you’ll receive on completion day, including all fees, taxes, and adjustments.

 Key Takeaways: